 If you are specifically looking to pre-schedule your tweets, in addition to Hootsuite, here are some other scheduling tools to check out:

-- TweetDeck: TweetDeck is free and the dashboard is very easy to use an customize.
+- TweetDeck: TweetDeck is free and the dashboard is very easy to use and customize.
 In addition to scheduling, you can easily keep track of your followers’ activity and what’s trending on Twitter.

 - Buffer: This platform has free and paid versions based on your needs and how frequently you plan on Tweeting.
 The paid versions also offer some analytics to help you improve your engagement on social media.

 - Social Oomph: This is another free scheduling tool for your tweets.
-They also have a paid version which will give you access to scheduling on other social media platforms.
+They also have a paid version which will give you access to schedule on other social media platforms.

 Make sure that you have your social accounts set up in your site settings.
 This is important for a couple of reasons.
 If your accounts are attached, customers can automatically mention you when they tweet that they have just signed up as a subscriber or make a transactional purchase on your site.
 We’ve also noticed that sites that have their social accounts attached to their homepage have a higher conversion rate than sites that don’t.